dmx-systems/dmx-documentation/docs/user.rst

 .. image:: _static/in-map-details-pinning.png

-Note that the pinnings are persisted in the database along with the topicmaps.
+Note that the pinnings are persisted in the database along with the Topicmaps.
-That is why you can prepare a topicmap with pinned in-map details, knowing that everyone who opens the topicmap will see it in that very state.
+That is why you can prepare a Topicmap with pinned in-map details, knowing that everyone who opens the Topicmap will see it in that very state.

 Bulk operations
 ===============